unconventional-underdogs/productade/README.md

 [unconventional underdogs](https://unconventionalunderdogs.com/) focus on building bridges and tunnels to emerging technologies. unconventional underdogs was founded on the belief that technical excellence, product insight, and helpful products don't have to be separate universes.
 We understand the complexity involved when building emerging, and potentially, disruptive products.
 We also have deep experience working with technical founders that are akin to unicorns, dragons, and sabertooth tigers.
 We are here to help and enable, not control.

 #### Q. How do I get started?
-ns have different preferences for learning paths and getting started with new emerging technologies.
+Humans have different preferences for learning paths and getting started with new emerging technologies.
 Choose your own adventure.

 ##### Build a Prototype Using a Human Created Natural Language Prompt